ABOUT US

 Amara Kanté

-Through the rhythms he plays, he seeks to share this concept with modesty and respect just as he was taught to do by the great percussion masters Mamadou Camara, Sékou ‘Cobra’ Camara, Mamady n’Toman Keita, Famadou Konate, Issa Balo, Soungalo Coulibaly and Mansa Camio.
+His repertoire of instruments include: Djembe drum, Kensedeni, Dunun drums, Talking-drum, Bolon, Krin, Bara and Congas.
+Recognized as a child musical prodigy, Amara has toured professionally since age 7.
+Through the rhythms he plays, he seeks to share this love of drumming, just as he was taught by the great percussion masters Mamadou Camara, Sékou ‘Cobra’ Camara, Mamady n’Toman Keita, Famadou Konate, Issa Balo, Soungalo Coulibaly and Mansa Camio.

 Rachael Abah